OpenVPN/openvpn/doc/man-sections/generic-options.rst

   are supported by OpenSSL.

 --fast-io
-  (Experimental) Optimize TUN/TAP/UDP I/O writes by avoiding a call to poll/epoll/select prior to the write operation.
+  Optimize TUN/TAP/UDP I/O writes by avoiding a call to poll/epoll/select prior to the write operation.
 The purpose of such a call would normally be to block until the device or socket is ready to accept the write.
 Such blocking is unnecessary on some platforms which